Monte Carlo (MC) event generation in ATLAS uses AthGeneration

 .
 If the process runs successfully,

-you should see a message saying:
+you should see a message at the end saying:

 INFO leaving with code 0: “successful run”